Winter Carnival 2026

 Best use of theme

-3:45 pm – Awards Ceremony – Announcement of the Ice Carving, Parade of Lights, Cardboard Sled Race, Vintage Snowmobile Show, Cookie Bake-Of and Chili Cook-off winners.
+Kids 3:45 pm – Awards Ceremony – Announcement of the Ice Carving, Parade of Lights, Cardboard Sled Race, Vintage Snowmobile Show, Cookie Bake-Off and Chili Cook-off winners.

 Winter Carnival Souvenirs